HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### The bigger picture

 The following figure depicts a high level overview of a software system for VCPU-32.
-At the center is the executioon thread, which is called a **task**.
+At the center is the execution thread, which is called a **task**.
 Tasks belong to a **job**.
 At the highest level is the **system**.
 At any point in time the CPU is executing a task of a job or system level functions.

 ```
       :---------------------------------------------------------------------------------------: